edward330176/2023-topic-youtube-api/README.md

 ## Objective:
 The goal of this project is to analyze data from 10 data science related channels.
-The project aims to find out what the most frequency topics creators talked about in 2023, through YouTube Data API.
+The project aims to find out what the most frequent topics creators talked about in 2023, through YouTube Data API.
 ---
 ## Data Collection:
 The collected data are: